 Parents are asked to note that it is not advisable to bring children under 10 years of age as the ceremonies can be dull and uncomfortable for them.
 There are no crèche provisions for children at the University.

-If you do need to bring children under 10 years, all children who require a seat will need a ticket to enter the Cathedral marquee and reception.
+If you do need to bring children under 10 years, all children who require a seat will need a ticket to enter the Cathedral and reception.

 If your child becomes restless during the ceremony, it would be a kindness to others to take him/her from the venue as quickly and quietly as possible.

-There is no charge for children under the age of 16 to attend the ceremony and reception, but please order a ticket for them if they require a seat by selecting the appropriate option when booking.
-You do not need to make a ticket booking if a child does not require a seat.
+There is no charge for children under the age of 16 to attend the ceremony and reception, but please order a wristband for them if they require a seat by selecting the appropriate option when booking.
+You do not need to make a booking if a child does not require a seat.